dvci/health_cards/lib/USAGE.md

 verifier = HealthCards::Verifier.new

-# Keys can also be removed. (internally this is done through matching JWK thumbprints)
+# Keys can also be removed. (internally this is done through matching JWK kids)
 # verifier.remove_key(key)
 jws = 'foofoofoo.barbarbar.bazbazbaz'